Testing New Physics in Oscillations at a Neutrino Factory

 The paper is outlined as follows.
-In Sec.~\ref{sec:NF}, we discuss the experimental setup of a neutrino factory, in sec.~\ref{sec:nsi}, \ref{sec:cpt} we present our results for the the scenarios of new neutrino interactions, and CPT violation before we conclude in sec.~\ref{sec:conclusions}.
+In section \ref{sec:NF}, we discuss the experimental setup of a neutrino factory.
+In sections \ref{sec:nsi} and \ref{sec:cpt} we present our results for the the scenarios of new neutrino interactions and CPT violation.
+We conclude in sec.~\ref{sec:conclusions}.